spacetelescope/jwst/CONTRIBUTING.md

 it in a new environment for development of `jwst`, you are ready to make changes to the code.
-As you make changes, make sure to `git commit -m <"some message">` frequently (in case you need to undo something by reverting back to a previous commit - you cant do this if you commit everything at once!).
+As you make changes, make sure to `git commit -m <"some message">` frequently (in case you need to undo something by reverting back to a previous commit - you can't do this if you commit everything at once!).
 Changes should be tested locally using pytest; see [Writing and Running Unit Tests](#writing-and-running-unit-tests) for details.